 Basic Peace Officer Training topics include administration, legal, human relations, firearms, driving, traffic accidents, investigation, patrol, traffic enforcement, civil disorders, defensive tactics, first aid, homeland security, and physical conditioning.
-Additional certificates are earned for radar/lidar, pepper spray, straight baton, and taser.
+Additional certificates can be earned for radar/lidar, pepper spray, straight baton, and taser.

 Four academies are offered each year; two day and two night.
+Attendance at all classes is mandatory.
 Formal class meetings for these academies may be held on the Clark State Campus or at a satellite location.
 Firearms and driver trainings are conducted at off-campus locations.
-Attendance at all classes is mandatory.
 Day academies begin in March and August with classes from 8am-5pm, Monday through Friday.
-Evening academies begin January and June with classes from 5:30pm-10:30pm, Monday through Friday.
+Evening academies begin January and July with classes from 5:30pm-10:30pm, Monday through Friday.
 All academies include several weekends where some training events are held off-site.

 Additional Information and Enrollment Forms are available by calling 937-328-7960, or visiting the Police Academy Office at 100 South Limestone Street, Springfield, Ohio, Room 225 or Room 228.
 If you are interested in attending the Basic Peace Officer Training Academy, please complete the online Student Enrollment Interest Form.
 This provides the college with a record of your interest, and you will be contacted with more information.
 Applicants must appear in person to enroll in the academy.